MatuKahsay/Interactive-RPG-Simulating-University-Life/README.md

 Photoshop
 Unreal Engine

- > * What will be the input/output of your project?
+input/output of our project:
- > The input will primarily be in the form of the user pressing buttons on the GUI to indicate what choices they would like to pick.
+The input will primarily be in the form of the user pressing buttons on the GUI to indicate what choices they would like to pick.
 The output will be in the form of text and pictures of the UCR campus that give the player new options that will progress them through the game.
- > * What are the features that the project provides?
- >
+Features:
- > Stats (determined by the major the player chooses at the beginning of the game):
+Stats (determined by the major the player chooses at the beginning of the game):
 Strength
 Charisma
 Intelligence